aditrologistics/makefiles/README.md

 Then run `make credentials DEPLOYSTAGE=[DEV|TEST|PROD]` to get the login tokens you need for the stage you want to dpeloy to.

-Every day you'll need to rerun `make credentials` to get a fresh new token.
+You'll need to rerun `make credentials` when the tokens have expired to get a fresh set new token.

 ## Bootstrapping CDK